Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-feature-decal.md

 * This technique does not work on particles and terrain details.

-#### Screen Space
+#### <a name="screen-space-technique"></a>Screen Space

-Unity renders decals after the opaque objects using normals that Unity reconstructs from the depth texture.
+Unity renders decals after the opaque objects using normals that Unity reconstructs from the depth texture, or from the G-Buffer when using the Deferred rendering path.
 Unity renders decals as meshes on top of the opaque meshes.
 This technique supports only the normal blending.
+When using the Deferred rendering path with [Accurate G-buffer normals](rendering/deferred-rendering-path.md#accurate-g-buffer-normals), blending of normals is not supported, and will yield incorrect results.

 Screen space decals are recommended for mobile platforms that use tile-based rendering, because URP doesn't create a DepthNormal prepass unless you enable **Use Rendering Layers**.